 So how does noise canceling technology work, anyways?

 To put it simply, noise-cancelling technology works by actively sending a second sound wave to cancel out an incoming noise.
 It is like sending out a positive element to neutralize a negative element.

-Noise canceling is a technical term commonly thrown around when describing headset features.
+Noise canceling is a technical term commonly thrown around when describing truck driver headset features.
 However, not all Bluetooth headsets are equal when it comes to minimizing background noise.
 Some models are so good at shutting out unwanted noise that the person on the other end of the line will not even notice that you are driving a truck.
 Others, however, only reduce background noise to a certain level and you will still need to keep the truck windows closed and the volume level up.

 Note that we’re talking about ACTIVE noise canceling technology here and not passive noise canceling.